 Note : 1 cup – a standard cup of 240 ml

 - Spread the hazelnuts in a single layer on a baking sheet and toast them in the oven for about 10-15 minutes, until they’ve browned a little.

-- Wrap the hazelnuts in a kitchen towel and rub to remove as much loose skin as possible.
+- Wrap the toasted hazelnuts in a kitchen towel and rub to remove the skin.
+In case some remains, don’t worry.

 - Let cool completely.

-- Melt the chocolate in bowl placed over a saucepan with gently simmering water or in the microwave and let cool slightly.
+- Melt the chocolate in a bowl placed over a saucepan of gently simmering water or in the microwave and let cool slightly.
 In a food processor, grind the hazelnuts with the oil and maple syrup until they form a paste.

 - Add the cocoa powder and continue processing until the mixture is as smooth as possible.

 - Add the melted chocolate and blend well again.

 - Scrape the spread into a jar and let it cool to room temperature.

 - Keep it in the fridge for up to a week

 As I previously mentioned the consistency was not very smooth, due to the fact that my food processor is not a professional one.

 I’ve tried adding milk, which makes it significantly smoother, but in this cake, it only lasts around 3 days in the fridge.

 Anyhow, I strongly recommend making chocolate spread at home, it his healthier and tastes heavenly.
 It pairs perfectly with toast, cookies, crepes etc.